dfxue/MI-TRQR/README.md

 # MI-TRQR
-official implementation of "MI-TRQR: Mutual Information-Based Temporal Redundancy Quantification and Reduction for Energy-Efficient Spiking Neural Networks", (NlPS 2025)
+This repository provides the official implementation of "MI-TRQR: Mutual Information-Based Temporal Redundancy Quantification and Reduction for Energy-Efficient Spiking Neural Networks", accepted by NlPS 2025.